jcbhmr/template/readme.md

 ## General Workflow 🏢

-1. Create an Issue ☑️
+1. ☑️ Create an Issue
-2. Add that issue to a Project 🚩
+2. 🚩 Add that issue to a Project
-3. Create a branch (name doesn't matter) ⤴️
+3. ⤴️ Create a branch (name doesn't matter)
-4. Add commits to that branch (names don't matter) 💡
+4. 💡 Add commits to that branch (messages don't matter)
-5. Create a PR with a descriptive title (this _does_ matter) ⌨️
+5. ⌨️ Create a PR with a descriptive title (title _does_ matter)
-6. Add that PR to a Milestone 🏁
+6. 🏁 Add that PR to a Milestone
-7. Add SemVer tags to your PR to inform the bots what to do with it 🏷️
+7. 🏷️ Add SemVer tags to your PR
-8. Make sure PR completes all checks ✔️
+8. ✔️ Make sure your PR completes all checks
-9. Squash-merge PR into `trunk` (without changing title of auto-generated commit) 🥾
+9. 🥾 Squash-merge PR into `trunk` (without changing title of auto-generated commit)
-10. Watch SemVer auto-bump Release ✨
+10. ✨ Watch SemVer auto-bump Release
-11. Watch the Release be pushed to the production Environment 🚀
+11. 🚀 Watch the Release be pushed to the production Environment
-12. Repeat 🔁
+12. 🔁 Repeat

+## Tool Philosophy

 - Issues: Where you track tasks
 - PRs: Where you track code